 Examples of this kind of content that we have customers on Thinkific using include lessons created on Adobe Captivate, Articulate Storyline, iSpring, Prezi, and more!

-If you don't already have your content hosted online then we are able to host any content available in HTML5 format as part of the Pro plan and above.
+If you don't already have your content hosted online, then we are able to host any content available in HTML5 format as part of the Start plan and above.